u-amine/parsec/tutorial.md

 firefox *.svg
 ```

 These graphs demonstrate how each node reaches a conclusion, based on each node casting a single vote (highlighted in cyan blue).
-The gossip events that make that vote valid are higlighted in crimson red.
-The gosip events that contain special values for estimates, bin values, auxiliary values and decisions are labelled with the information needed to understand the decision process.
+The gossip events that make that vote valid are highlighted in crimson red.
+The gossip events that contain special values for estimates, bin values, auxiliary values and decisions are labelled with the information needed to understand the decision process.

 Now, `test_minimal_network` is a silly example as reaching consensus on a single event is trivial.
-You may use the same method to explore the outcome of all other tests. `test_multiple_votes_during_gossip` is the most realistic scenario: it involves reaching consensus on the order 10 of events between 4 nodes, where the votes are cast in a random order, at random intervals by each nodes.
+You may use the same method to explore the outcome of all other tests. `test_multiple_votes_during_gossip` is the most realistic scenario: it involves reaching consensus on the order 10 of events between 4 nodes, where the votes are cast in a random order, at random intervals by each node.

 # Play around